Lunarexxy/godot-camera-control/README.md

 - int `pitch_limit` - Limit the Pitch of the mouselook in Degrees, if limit = 360 there is no limit.
 Default value is 360.

 #### Pivot
-- Spatial `privot` - Optional privot object for thirdperson like mouselook.
-Default value is None (no privot).
+- Spatial `pivot` - Optional pivot object for thirdperson like mouselook.
+Default value is None (no pivot).
-- bool `rotate_privot` - Enable/disable if the will be rotated with the camera.
+- bool `rotate_pivot` - Enable/disable if the will be rotated with the camera.
 Default is false.
-- float `distance` - The distance between the camera and the privot object.
+- float `distance` - The distance between the camera and the pivot object.
 Minimum value is 0.
 Default value is 5.0
-- bool `rotate_privot` - Rotate privot object with the mouselook.
+- bool `rotate_pivot` - Rotate pivot object with the mouselook.
 Default is false.
 - bool `collision` - The camera avoid it to go through/behind objects.
 Default is true.

 #### Movement